paritosh-05/multiscale-materials-ML/README.md

 ##  Progress Tracking

-See `project_log.md` for a running weekly log of:
+See `project_log.md` for a running  log of the different versions and their comparisons
-- What was read
-- What was run
-- What worked / broke
-- Next steps

 ---

 ## 📫 Contact

 Open to collaboration, discussion, or feedback.
-→ [Add email, LinkedIn, or Notion link here]
+→ Linkedin.com/paritoshwalimbe